 In addition, the change in the environment will cause stress to the fish.
 Stress will affect the overall health of the fish, which will affect its taste.
-Imagine you were living in a large house and forced moving into a small house that is 10% of what you are used to, living with ten total strangers.
+Imagine you were living in a large house and forced to move into a small house that is 10% of what you are used to, living with ten total strangers.
 Wouldn't you get stressed out?
 Would your health get better or worse?
 I know I would be stressed.

 I've written an answer to this (How does a top sushi chef age different fish?) and when it comes to the taste, you need to age the fish.
 For tuna, it takes at least a few days, up to one, sometimes two weeks of aging to develop the flavor after the fish is dead.

 Some fish are just too big to transport alive.
-Swordfish, Bluefin Tuna, Alaskan Halibut, Opa is an example.
+Swordfish, Bluefin Tuna, Alaskan Halibut, Opa is an examples.
 Not to mention, having a fish tank large enough to keep them alive would make the restaurant size of an aquarium.

 3. Technically challenging (to keep the fish alive in a tank)

 Keeping the wild fish in the human-made environment creates a lot of challenges.
-One of the problems I've read is that bluefin tuna swims so fast and they sometimes unable to detect the glass (or the plastic at some aquarium) in the fish tank.
+One of the problems I've read is that bluefin tuna swims so fast and they are sometimes unable to detect the glass (or the plastic at some aquarium) in the fish tank.
 Some of them swim right into it, die from hitting the glass.

 For smaller fish, it may be less of a problem, but to keep any animals alive and healthy is another job on its own.
 There are enough things to do just to keep a restaurant running, so why add more work unless you see a great benefit in doing so?